 🗒 More recipes for sauces and seasonings

-When you make this cinnamon simple syrup recipe, please leave a comment and a star rating below.
+When you make this cinnamon syrup recipe, please leave a comment and a star rating below.
 I love hearing from you!
 Thanks in advance.
 Subscribe to my newsletter and receive new recipes delivered straight to your inbox once a week.

 Cinnamon Simple Syrup